-While you are out enjoying everything the season has to offer with your furry friends, spring safety should be top of mind as a doting pet owner.
-Likewise, as the temperatures start to rise, a primary safety concern is the effect that heartworm disease can have on your pet’s health.
-Further, heartworm in dogs is shown to be transmitted through a mosquito bite.
+While you’re out enjoying everything the season has to offer with your furry friends, spring safety should be top of mind as a pet owner.
+Naturally, as the temperatures start to rise, a primary safety concern is the effect that heartworm disease can have on your pet’s health.
+In fact, heartworm in dogs is shown to be transmitted through a mosquito bite.
 Sadly, this very serious, sometimes fatal disease can affect all pets, including cats, and is not only related to pets spending time outdoors.
-We sat down with on-site Trupanion veterinarian, Dr. Caroline Wilde, to further discuss spring safety for heartworm in dogs and best practices to keep your pet safe year-round.
+We sat down with Trupanion veterinarian Dr. Caroline Wilde, to further discuss spring safety for heartworm in dogs and best practices to keep your pet safe year-round.

 Heartworm in dogs: what you need to know

 Heartworm disease can affect all pets, regardless of their age, breed, or gender.